pa1sbm/LM_CQRlog_Installer/Readme.md

 I cannot test if you have other software installed that might interfere with this script.

 #### Supported versions...
-As the changes in
+As the changes in OS and the repositories of bot LM and CQRlog were too much for me to bother to check out backwards compatibility, This is only supported on LM20.1 (and probably upwards)

 #### The files......

-##LM_CQRlog_Installer.sh
+#### A) LM_CQRlog_Installer.sh
+This is the installer script that installs CQRlog and puts the user in the dialout group among things.

+#### B) LM_CQRlog_Installer_incl_HAMlib.sh
-This is the installer script that installs CQRlog and puts the user that installs it in the dialout group.
+This is the installer script that installs CQRlog and puts the user in the dialout group among things.

-##LM_CQRlog_Installer_incl_HAMlib.sh
-This is the installer script that installs CQRlog and puts the user in the dialout group As a bonus feature it installs HAMlib 4.0, THIS IS ON YOUR OWN RISK!!! as its still beta!
+As a bonus feature it installs HAMlib 4.0, THIS IS ON YOUR OWN RISK!!! as its still beta!
 If on one day 4.1 is released befor i update this script, you can change the version number in the settings part of the script.